aris-plexi/JDBC-Console-App/README.md

 5. Prints 9 different tables to accommodate for all types of requests.

-6. One of the most demanding features, was that each Student has his/her own Grades for each **Assignment** with the extra option of Graded/Not-Graded Assignments  <br>
+6. One of the most demanding features, was that each Student has his/her own Grades for each **Assignment** with the extra option of Graded/Not-Graded Assignments.  <br>
 This is depicted here on the *Assignment per Course per Student* **Table**:

 <br></br>